blob1807/cc_date/README.md

 <!-- Library Usage -->
 ## Library Usage

 Coming Soon.<br>
-For now just look at the `cli()` func, docstrings & comments on how to use it.
+For now look at the docstrings & comments in the file on how to use it.

 ### Examples

 Get date in Decimal
 ```python
 from cc_date import cc_date